pablichjenkov/macao-sdk/component-toolkit/README.md

           rootComponent,
           DeepLinkMsg(
              /**
-              * The path is made of a list that consists of each uriFragment between
+              * The path is a list of all uriFragment between the component pass as rootComponent
-              * the root component and the selected component.
-All uriFragments have to match
+              * and the selected component.
+All uriFragments have to match in order to activate
-              * in order to activate the complete path up to the component which the
+              * the full path of components up to the very last one.
-              * message is intended to.
+              * Eg: _navigator_adaptive -> * -> Settings -> Page 3
+              * In this example, `*` is used to skip the uriFragment comparison.
+You can create
+              * your custom skippers or uri rules, just override bellow function in your component.
+              * fun getChildForNextUriFragment(nextUriFragment: String): Component? { ... }
               * */
              path = listOf("_navigator_adaptive", "*", "Settings", "Page 3"),
              resultListener = { result  ->